Kotlin/dataframe/CONTRIBUTING.md

 * Run `./gradlew build` to build.
 It also runs all the tests and checks the linter.
 * Run `./gradlew <module>:test` to test the module you are looking at to speed things up during development.
+* Make sure to pass the extra parameter `-Pkotlin.dataframe.debug=true` to enable debug mode.
+This flag will make sure some extra checks are run, which are important but too heavy for production.

 You can import this project into IDEA, but you have to delegate the build actions to Gradle (in Preferences -> Build, Execution, Deployment -> Build Tools -> Gradle -> Runner)